We Are Fury: 2021: "Remember" and Remember (Remixes)

 On 3 August 2021, We Are Fury released their collaborative single "Remember" with Los Angeles-based songwriter Emlyn.
 Speidel and Brookes wrote the track while they were writing their debut album, Duality.
 "Remember" was at first produced as a "melodic" song; the end product was more of a "bassier song".
 Writing for Dancing Astronaut, Zach Salafia lauded the song as having a "groovy" and "nostalgic sound."

 In September, We Are Fury released a "Remember" remix extended play, featuring remixers Maazel, If Found, Caslow, Late June, and Badvoid.
 We Are Fury released the remixes once per day over five days.
 Badvoid described his remix as coming "naturally and helped me express my anger and sadness" he had during the COVID-19 pandemic lockdowns in Australia.
-Reviewing Badvoid's remix of "Remember", a Run the Trap writer highly praised its sound design and mixing, calling it a "hard-hitting and inventive remix" that was full of "infectious, fun energy from start to finish."
+Reviewing Badvoid remix of "Remember", a Run the Trap writer highly praised its sound design and mixing, calling it a "hard-hitting and inventive remix" that was full of "infectious, fun energy from start to finish."